The Complete Guide To Juice Fasting And Juice Feasting

 What is the difference between a Juice FAST and a Juice FEAST?

-Juice FASTING and juice FEASTING are also known as “juice diet”, “juice cleanse” or “juice detox”.
-They are all methods of detoxification (“detox” for short) to rid your body of toxins, then nourish it by drinking (or eating in the case of juice feasting) plenty of fresh fruits and vegetables.
-The key is to HYDRATE your cells with vitamins, minerals, enzymes, and antioxidants that you don’t get from cooked foods.
+Juice FASTING and juice FEASTING, also known as “juice diet”, “juice cleanse” or “juice detox” are all ways to nourish and detoxify the body by drinking (or eating, in the case of juice feasting) plenty of fresh fruits and vegetables.
+The key is to HYDRATE and nourish your cells with the correct vitamins, minerals, enzymes, and antioxidants that you don’t get from cooked foods.

-A person doing a juice FAST consumes only fluids like fresh fruit and vegetable juices, possibly three times a day in place of their solid food meals, i.e. breakfast, lunch and dinner.
+A person doing a juice FAST consumes only the juices from fresh fruits and vegetables, in as many times a day as they like and can comfortably drink, in place of their solid food meals.

-The amount of juices drunk a day is possibly about 1-2 liters/quarts a day.
-In between “meals”, you might also drink vegetable soups, herbal teas, and plenty of drinking water.
-Just pure fluids.
-With this kind of fast, healing reactions may happen earlier in your fast and possibly more severe.
+The amount of juices drunk a day is 2-3 liters/quarts a day.
+In between juices, you may also drink vegetable soups, herbal teas, and plenty of drinking water (just pure fluids).
+With this kind of fast, healing reactions may happen earlier in your fast and possibly more severe, but consider them all as good signs of your body being on the way to healing!

 During juice feasting, you eliminate all other harmful foods from your diet: Flour and sugar products, processed and deep-fried foods, dairy and meat products, soda, alcohol and caffeine.

-So, to Juice FAST or to Juice FEAST?
+What Is Best?
+To Juice FAST or To Juice FEAST?

 Some people cannot afford to go hungry (as in the case of diabetics) so prefer to eat alongside juicing.
-Then go on a juice feast as described above.
-Feasting on juice is the key in healing.
+Then go on a juice FEAST as described above.
+Feasting on fresh, organic food is the key in healing.
+This works too.

-However you do it, it is a juice cleanse that’s unique for you.
+Whatever you decided to do, it is a detox/juice cleanse that’s unique for you.
 Drinking an increased amount of juices provides you a variety of nutrients which you would otherwise not get.
 The amount you drink determines how fast you will heal from your ailment.
 YOU decide how fast you want your healing.

 How to Juice Fast Safely and Successfully?

 You will naturally have many more questions about doing a safe juice fast/feast.
-I’m breaking down the information to smaller digestible articles in the links below.
+I’m breaking down the information to smaller digestible articles in the links below (or on the left if on desktop).
 If you are seriously considering a juice fast/feast, please thoroughly read up all you can about it.
 Come with me as I share with you from my personal experience.

 Before we go further, there are two very important factors we need to consider: